Lokesh-141/patient-management-system/README.md

 - **PostgreSQL:** 15.x
 - **Maven:** 3.9.x

 >  ⚠️ Versions must be strictly followed for compatibility.
-Newer or older versions may cause unexpected behavior or failures.
+Deviations may cause unexpected behavior or failures.
 ---

 ## 🔗 Service Interactions